Become a Student Volunteer

 - Assist with connecting events

 - Participating in Orientation online sessions.
 These could include drop-in style informal online sessions to chat to new students and assist them with FAQs and how to navigate starting uni.

 - Be a Connect Quest Team Leader.
 Connect Quest is an online team challenge coordinated by the Orientation and Induction team.
 Connect Quest Team Leaders lead a team of students from O-Week to Week 2.
 They coordinate their team in pairs and collate and submit team challenges (as a PDF or Word doc) via the Connect Quest BB site.

 Online training details and Work, Health and Safety Induction details will be provided to you when you submit an application.

-- Recognition of Participation Certificate signed by the Deputy Vice Chancellor (Students).
+- Recognition of Participation Certificate signed by the Vice President (Students) and Registrar.

 - A chance to make new friends and networks.